 Anyway, I’m off to confuse storm troopers looking for droids and Darth Giraffe is disturbed by your lack of faith, young blogreader.

-About the CobrasI'm a C, C++ and Objective C programmer.
+About the CobrasI'm a C, C++, Objective C and PHP programmer.
 I develop various things for PCs, Macs and the iOS platforms.
 On and off I'm developing an iPhone game which I expect I shall never finish.
 I feature progress reports on how far I am from completing it in this blog along with me rattling on about learning French and any other junk I need to get off my chest.
 I shouldn't really need to say it in this day and age, but obviously, the opinions here are mine and not those of anyone who pays me... unless I've been bribed, in which case, all bets are off.
 There's more here.

 Follow me on TwitterMy Tweets